 Gato Loco describes listening to their music as being "a decadent latin mambo ballroom, thrown in the midst of a 21st century rock show"—in other words, BIG music.
 The band "takes its cues from scratchy pre-war Cuban records and vintage betty boop cartoons, while freely incorporating a modern schizoid mentality, with equal parts latin, rock, and jazz.
 Their psycho-mambo brass repertoire does not fit neatly inside any one box (think, Claymation?).
 Gato's individual members have played with an array of different bands, from Vampire Weekend to Slavic Soul Party.
 The Redentore is one of their favorite events of the year, and they're eager to bring new music fans on board!

 Paolo Rosso is a passionate art curator and an enabler of all things cool and creative.
-He grew up in Pavia, near Milan, and now lives in Venice, though has done projects in parts of Asia and Africa.
+He grew up in Pavia, near Milan, and now lives in Venice, though has done projects in Asia.
 Many of Paolo's projects are related to the locations they are in, or consist of artists who work to highlight the spirit of a place, with this relationship serving as a crucial force behind the art.
 Paolo most recently took Serra dei Giardini, an abandoned greenhouse built in 1894, and recreated it into a community space: part garden and flower shop, part concert and exhibition space, part classroom and social hub.
 He is excited to be your friend and local guide during your time together in his home city!

 Adriana Molello is a world-class violinist who has performed all across the globe.
 Also a composer, choreographer, and avid traveler, Molello has performed with Pharrell on SNL, traveled to Kentucky to record with Jim James, and worked with electro artist Francesca Lombardo.
 Molello has also directed the musical programming for Atlas Obscura's annual Into the Veil event at Green-Wood Cemetery, an immersive, experiential after-dark soirée.
 She is looking forward to welcoming you in Venice with her stroh violin, whipping it out whenever an opportunity arises.